vannguyengd/gooddata-ui/docs/30_tips__ht_embed_visualization.md

 id: ht_embed_visualization
 ---

-To embed an existing visualization created in Analytical Designer, use the `Visualization` component.
+To embed an existing visualization created in Analytical Designer, use the `InsightView` component.

 **Steps:**